His Grace The Most Rev. Dr. Joseph Mar Thoma Metropolitan

 MALAYSIA – SINGAPORE – AUS – NZ DIOCESE

 Dr. Joseph Mar Thoma Metropolitan was born in the Maramon Palakunnath family which was the ancestral home of the father of the reformation of the Malankara Church, Abraham Malpan and the first four Metropolitans of the Mar Thoma Church.
 He was born on 27th June 1931 as the son of Puthoor Mariamma and Lukochen who was the son of Palakunnath Kadon Thomachen, elder brother of Titus II, Mar Thoma Metropolitan.
 The childhood was formulated in the context of a very noble tradition.
-After school education in Kozhencherry St. Thomas High School he graduated from UC College Alwaye.
-Having dedicated himself to serving the Church he passed BD degree from UT College, Bangalore.
+After school education in Kozhencherry St. Thomas High School he graduated from Union Christian College Alwaye.
+Having dedicated himself to serving the Church he passed Bachelor of Divinity degree from United Theological College, Bangalore.
 He was ordained Deacon on 29th June 1957 and Kasessa on 18th October 1957.

 He served as Vicar of Ranni, Kozhikode, Kundara, Madras and Thiruvananthapuram Parishes.
-As the Church deputed him, he served as the travelling secretary of the Mar Thoma Evangelistic Aassociation for a few years during a crisis in the organization.
-He got MD and STM degrees after higher education in Virginia Seminary, Oxford and Canterbury St. Augustin Colleges.
+As the Church deputed him, he served as the travelling secretary of the Mar Thoma Evangelistic Association for a few years during a crisis in the organization.
+He got Master of Divinity and Master of Sacred Theology degrees after higher education in Virginia Seminary, Oxford and Canterbury St. Augustin Colleges.
 He got ample opportunities to travel abroad.

 In 1988 he took charge of Thiruvananthapuram – Kollam Diocese again.
 In consequence of the unexpected demise of Easow Mar Timotheos Episcopa he had to take charge of Bombay – Delhi Diocese also along with the responsibilities of the Diocese for some years.
 He organized the starting of Ayoor Mar Thoma College of Science and Technology after procuring land near MC Road for the Diocese.
 He was the first Manager.
 He played a pivotal role in the development activities of Thiruvananthapuram St. Thomas Residential School.